Kvento/IVCap_Editor/README.md

-# VidCap
+# IVCap Editor
 ![Preview](Icon/Icon_128.ico)

-**VidCap** is a utility for quickly editing video captions when preparing a dataset for fine-tuning video models.
+**IVCap_Editor** is a utility for quickly editing image or video captions when preparing a dataset for fine-tuning video models.
 It allows users to load a folder with videos, select a video for playback, and edit the corresponding caption text directly within the window.
 Multiple languages and themes are supported, and user settings are saved for convenience between sessions.

 ![Preview](Assets/Preview.gif)